vitaly-t/excellent/README.md

 });
 ```

-Controllers can easily find each other, among children:
+Such controllers can easily find each other, either among children:

 * [EController.find]
 * [EController.findOne]

-or globally (document-wide):
+or globally / document-wide:

 * [ERoot.find]
 * [ERoot.findOne]